voxel51/voxelgpt/README.md

 learning, and data science.
 It can help you to understand basic concepts and learn how to overcome data quality issues.

-Here's some examples of computer vision queries you can ask VoxelGPT:
+Here's some examples of machine learning queries you can ask VoxelGPT:

 -   What is the difference between precision and recall?
 -   How can I detect faces in my images?